Unity-Technologies/UnityBlackmagicVideo/SampleProjects/Blackmagic_Legacy/README.md

 A simple Legacy compositing example.
 The compositing is done by a Monobehaviour and OnRenderImage override, using the video input signal and a canvas in the scene.

 ### BlackmagicExternalFillAndKey
-A simple Legacy extrenal fill and key example using the video input signal.
+A simple Legacy external fill and key example using the video input signal.

 ### BlackmagicInputVideo
-Legacy way to blit an input video signal to the GameView by using a Blackmagic input device.
+Blit an input video signal to the GameView by using a Blackmagic input device.

 ### BlackmagicOutputVideo
-Legacy way to blit an input video signal to the GameView by using a Blackmagic input device.
+Output video from Unity to a Blackmagic capture device.